fash-law/Google-automation/README.md

 # Google-automation
-This is a repository for Google sing cypress
+This is a repository for Buildas using cypress